kuzudb/kuzu-blog/src/content/post/2023-07-19-iamgraphviz.md

 ---
 slug: "iamgraphviz"
-title: "IAMGraphViz: Visualizing AWS IAM Permissions with Kùzu"
+title: "IAMGraphViz: Visualizing AWS IAM Permissions with Kuzu"
 description: "An example of using graph visualizations for infrastructure engineers to analyze the IAM network of an enterprise"
 pubDate: "July 19 2023"